 Canada has registered a significant spike in drug overdoses and deaths since the start of the pandemic.
 Paramedics responded to 2,706 overdose calls in British Columbia alone in July.
 Ontario and Manitoba have also been hard hit.
 Toronto reported 27 opioid-related deaths attended by paramedics in July, which is the highest number on record.
 Winnipeg recorded a 227 percent increase in opioid-related 9-11 calls in June.

-The desperately low levels of funding for overdose prevention and other critical mental health services is responsible for the worsening crises at overdose prevention sites and other outreach services in Canada’s major urban centres.
+The desperately low levels of funding for overdose prevention and other critical mental health services are responsible for the worsening crises at overdose prevention sites and other outreach services in Canada’s major urban centres.
 Many of these facilities are staffed by poorly paid workers and volunteers who lack the support and resources to tackle the wide range of social problems their clients face.
 Thomus Donaghy, a peer worker in Vancouver’s West End, was fatally stabbed during his shift on July 27.
 Peer workers are themselves former drug users and often work on a voluntary basis while continuing to receive government benefits.

 Homelessness is also expected to increase sharply, as provinces including British Columbia and Ontario move to lift bans on evictions implemented in March.
-Underscoring that homelessness is affecting ever broader layers of the population, the recently released homelessness count in Victoria, the capital of British Columbia, found that 17 percent of the city’s homeless population was in part-time or full-time employment.
+Underscoring that homelessness is affecting ever broader layers of the population, the recently released homelessness count in Victoria, the capital of British Columbia, found that 17 percent of the city’s homeless population were in part-time or full-time employment.
 Given that the count was performed in March, prior to the impact of the pandemic, it is likely that this figure is now even higher.